GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 Favor explicit references over implicit ones.

-Avoid using words like "the former", "the latter" etc. They're not the most common in English, and they require you to check the reference.
+Avoid using words like "the former", "the latter", etc. They're not the most common in English, and they require you to check the reference.

 ``` markdown
 'w' and 'h' define right and bottom margins.
 The **latter** two resize the texture so it fits in the defined margin.